ish-codes-magic/IPO-Readiness-PDF-Analyzer/README.md

 2. **Configure environment variables**
 3. **Deploy using Docker or direct Python deployment**

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the documentation
-- Review the API endpoints

-## 🔮 Roadmap

-- [ ] Interactive chat interface for Q&A
-- [ ] Secondary research integration
-- [ ] Report export functionality
-- [ ] Multi-language support
-- [ ] Advanced visualization options
-- [ ] Batch processing capabilities
-- [ ] Integration with CRM systems

 ---

-**Built with ❤️ for better investment decision making**